jittania/reference-sheets/git_cheat_sheet.md

 1. From VS Code: Press Ctrl+Shift+P to show the Command Palette

-2. Execute the Git: Clone command.
+2. Execute the "Git: Clone command".
 It may help to type “Git” to bring it to the shortlist.
 Select a local path to clone the repo to.
 Open the cloned repository

 3. Committing changes: